WebrangerC/bylos/content/VACAR/VACAR Index.md

 ---
 ![[Site Map]]

-This page will help you navigate around VACAR, my LOS to provide philosophy and implementation ideas.
+This section will present VACAR, my LOS to provide implementation ideas.